These adorable Mickey Mouse beignets are simple to make and addictingly delicious. A fun way to enjoy a tasty Disneyland treat at home!

 Beignets are on my list of most favorite things ever.
 The fried pastry dough is heavenly and tastes perfectly chewy and crisp.
 I’m a sucker for any type of fried dough and also love churros, fry bread and donuts.
 So delish!

 I still remember the first time I ever tried a beignet.
-My husband and I were newlyweds, living in our first apartment, and a beignet shop opened right around the corner from us.
-I had never heard of beignets before, and wasn’t quite sure what to expect, but that first bite of pillow-y fried dough dusted with powdered sugar was pure heaven.
+My husband and I were newlyweds and visited Disneyland over the holidays.
+I had never heard of beignets before, and that first bite of pillow-y fried dough dusted with powdered sugar was pure heaven.
 If you haven’t tried them before, this recipe is the perfect way to get started!

 Lately, my daughter has been obsessed with all things Mickey Mouse, so I thought it would be fun to make these beignets Mickey-shaped.
-I’ve heard from many friends how delicious the Mickey Mouse beignets at Disneyland are, and I think this homemade version definitely lives up to the reputation.
+Disney recently posted their recipe and the homemade version definitely lives up to the reputation.
 They’re chewy and crisp on the outside, and so light and soft on the inside.
 They are little bites of heaven and you will definitely not be able to stop snacking on them!

 Fry the beignets.
 Place the dough cut outs into the heated oil to fry.
 It only takes 30-60 seconds per side for the beignets to get golden brown.
 If your beignets are bigger than mine were (about 3 inches), they may take longer to cook.
 I only cook a couple at a time so they don’t stick together.